Current Repo Rate: 2022_WC

 Reverse Repo Rate 3.35%

-Higher Repo Rates make it more expensive for banking institutions to borrow money from the RBI, which reduces market liquidity and controls inflation.
+Higher Repo Rates make it more expensive for banking institutions to borrow funds from the RBI, which reduces market liquidity and controls inflation.

-Although both rates are short term tools used by the RBI to lend loans and control the cash flow in the market, Repo Rate is the interest rate that the RBI lends to the commercial banks when they want to borrow funds against government securities.
-On the other hand, Bank Rate is the rate of interest at which the RBI lends money to banks without pledging any securities.
+Although both rates are short-term tools used by the RBI to lend loans and control the cash flow in the market, the Repo Rate is the interest rate that the RBI lends to the commercial banks when they want to borrow funds against government securities.
+On the other hand, Bank Rate is the rate of interest at which the RBI lends funds to banks without pledging any securities.

-The direct effect of a Repo Rate hike is increased rate of interest on Home Loans as both are directly linked.
-An increase in Repo Rate means commercial banks have to pay more interest to the central bank from where they borrow their money and therefore, it eventually affects Home Loans leading to increased EMIs and/or loan tenors.
+The direct effect of a Repo Rate hike is an increased rate of interest on Home Loans as both are directly linked.
+An increase in the Repo Rate means commercial banks have to pay more interest to the central bank from where they borrow funds and therefore, it eventually affects Home Loans leading to increased EMIs and/or loan tenors.

 Repo_Rate_Relatedarticles_WC